taikatta/Mileston4-EggSellNT/README.md

 #### Fonts:

-I used Noto Sans, from Google Fonts
+I used Noto Sans, from Google Fonts.

 On fonts.google.com in the about section the description of the font is the following: When text is rendered by a computer, sometimes there will be characters in the text that can not be displayed, because no font that supports them is available to the computer.
 Noto helps to make the web more beautiful across platforms for all languages.
 Currently, Noto covers over 30 scripts, and will cover all of Unicode in the future.
 This is the Sans Latin, Greek and Cyrillic family.
 It has Regular, Bold, Italic and Bold Italic styles and is hinted.